Using Your Insurance

 • Ask for receipts of care for any expenses paid up front to show proof of care received.
 Receipts are necessary for filing a claim, which must be submitted within 90 days of receiving care.
 Learn more about filing a claim for reimbursement.

-• Call international insurance to find a local health care provider and request a GoP for your medical visit.
-The GoP can take as long as 24-72 hours to arrange.
+• Explain your need, ask to find a local health care provider, and request a Guarantee of Payment (GoP) for your medical visit.
+The GoP can take as long as 72 hours to arrange.

 • Ask for, and keep, detailed receipts of care if you pay for any services upfront or with your own money.
 You should submit a claim for reimbursement within 90 days of receiving care.
 Learn more about filing a claim for reimbursement.